Signatures of folded branches in the scanning gate microscopy of ballistic electronic cavities: Analytical model describing equiconductance features

 Equation \eqref{eq:parabola-gaussian} is shown through the dashed lines in Fig.~\ref{fig:parabolas-analytics}.
-Their shape agrees with the features found in the quantum transport simulations of App.~\ref{sec:kwant_parabolas}, where a Gaussian tip shape has been used.
+Their shape agrees with the features found in the quantum transport simulations of Appendix \ref{sec:kwant_parabolas}, where a Gaussian tip potential shape has been used.
+This is demonstrated by the dashed lines in Fig.~\ref{fig:conductance-disorder} that represent feature shapes resulting from Eq.~\eqref{eq:parabola-gaussian}.

+It can be seen from Eq.~\eqref{eq:parabola-shape} and the examples plotted in Fig.~\ref{fig:parabolas-analytics} that the form of the tip-induced potential, and in particular its behavior far from its center, strongly influences the shape of the constant deflection angle features.
+Therefore, a comparison of our results with the experimentally observed features could be used in order to determine the tip-induced potential profile.
+The fact that the features in the experiment of Ref.~\cite{carolin_cavity} are approximately parabolic allows us to conclude that the tip-potential is close to a Lorentzian form, consistent with the results of other studies using different methods.
+Examples are Ref.~\cite{steinacher2015}, where the tip-induced potential is inferred from its effect on the conductance of a nearby QPC, and Ref.~\cite{iordanescu20a}, where the size of the depletion disk of a strongly invasive tip is extracted from Fabry-Perot interference fringes.

-A common feature of both, Lorentzian and Gaussian tip shapes, is the divergence $V^{*}_\mathrm{T}\propto {\sigma}/{\Delta x}$ in the limit $\Delta x/\sigma \to 0$, when the tip center approaches the trajectory.
+A common feature of both, Lorentzian and Gaussian tip-induced potentials, is the divergence $V^{*}_\mathrm{T}\propto {\sigma}/{b}$ in the limit $b/\sigma \to 0$, when the tip center approaches the trajectory.
 This divergence is due to the flat summits of the tip potentials considered, and the resulting need of stronger and stronger tip potentials to maintain a constant deflection angle.
 However, in this limit, trajectories are blocked when $V^{*}_\mathrm{T}>E$, and we do not expect strong features at very large tip strength in the experiment.
-Anyway, due to the symmetry of the potential, no deflection is possible when $\Delta x=0$, and it is clear that the lines of continuous deflection in Fig.~\ref{fig:parabolas-analytics} must have two non-connected parts.
+Anyway, due to the symmetry of the potential, no deflection is possible when $b=0$, and it is clear that the lines of continuous deflection in Fig.~\ref{fig:parabolas-analytics} must have two non-connected parts.
 One of them corresponds to a repulsive tip on one side of the branch, the other to an attractive tip on the other side.
-The two are related by the odd symmetry of the features $V^{*}_\mathrm{T}(-\Delta x)=-V^{*}_\mathrm{T}(\Delta x)$, reflecting the fact that a fixed deflection can be due to pushing from one side (positive $V_\mathrm{T}$) or pulling from the other side (negative $V_\mathrm{T}$).
+The two are related by the odd symmetry of the features $V^{*}_\mathrm{T}(-b)=-V^{*}_\mathrm{T}(b)$, reflecting the fact that a fixed deflection can be due to pushing from one side (positive $V_\mathrm{T}$) or pulling from the other side (negative $V_\mathrm{T}$).

 While the sketch of Fig.~\ref{fig:deflection-sketch} and the relationship \eqref{eq:deflection} seem to apply to a trajectory belonging to a bundle that emerges from the QPC, the same kind of reasoning can be used in the case of a trajectory that has bounced off the reflector, and thus belongs to a folded branch.
 It is worth to mention that Eq.~\eqref{eq:deflection} is valid for any kind of weakly deflecting potential bump or dip.
 In this work we have applied it to the case of the deflection induced by the tip onto a classical trajectory in the absence of disorder, while in Ref.~\cite{fratu19a} it was used to understand the caustic formation due to weak disorder.
 In the realistic case of a disordered cavity, $\alpha$ would describe the additional deflection induced by the tip in an almost straight trajectory, and the effect of a weak disorder does not modify the simple picture arising from the analytical model.